We Need Your Support!

 The King decided that the tree was a promise of eternal glory and chose the Goddess over Poseidon.

-Hence, the temple inside Acropolis was dedicated to Athena and Greeks built a temple to honor Poseidon by the sea in Cape Sounion.
+Hence, the temple inside the Acropolis was dedicated to Athena, and the Greeks built a temple by the sea in Cape Sounion to honor Poseidon.